wilsonmar/wilsonmar.github.io/_posts/2021-10-26-well-architected-cloud.md

 9. How do you anticipate, respond to, and recover from incidents?

-   * <strong>Identify key personnel and external resources</strong> - Identify internal and external personnel, resources, and legal obligations that would help your organization respond to an incident.
+   * <strong>Identify key personnel and external resources</strong> - Identify internal and external personnel, resources, and legal obligations that would help the organization respond to an incident.

    * <strong>Develop incident management plans</strong> - Create plans to help you respond to, communicate during, and recover from an incident.
-For example, you can start an incident response plan with the most likely scenarios for your workload and organization.
+For example, you can start an incident response plan with the most likely scenarios for workloads and organizations.
 Include how you would communicate and escalate both internally and externally.

    * <strong>Prepare forensic capabilities</strong> - Identify and prepare forensic investigation capabilities that are suitable, including external specialists, tools, and automation.